renaissance-publishing/renaissance/content/chapters/21-races.md

 > I knew you where involved in that business in Hate's Hold!
 > *Clever* owes me half a gold.
 >
-> Notebook: Interestingly, some percentage of Minotaur females are born "masculinized."
+> Notebook: Interestingly, a small percentage of Minotaur females are born "masculinized."
 > They are sterile, large, and aggressive.
 > I wonder if the Minotaur you saw was one of those?
 >
-> *Sulek:* No, she's just that determined.
+> *Sulek* (Shade-Elf, former gladiator): No, she's just that determined.
 >
 > Aryn: Oh, hi Sulek.
 > How are things going with the Minotaurs?
 >
-> *Sulek:* Proceeding.
+> Sulek: Proceeding.
 > You know *Oi-Li* and me, we're patient.
+> Well, she's determined, I follow her lead, it works out to "patient."

 #### Vitals